Phouoibi: Association with other goddesses

-Goddess Phouoibi is often identified as a manifestation of Goddess Panthoibi.
+Phouoibi is often identified as a manifestation of the Goddess Panthoibi.
 Many legends say that Panthoibi became Phouoibi after a metamorphosis.
 She is also regarded as the incarnation of Leimarel Sidabi, the supreme mother earth goddess.

 Iconography

-Goddess Phouleima often appears in ancient potteries.
-She is personified in a round black stone sitting in a pot.
+The goddess Phouleima often appears in ancient potteries.
+She is signified as a round black stone sitting in a pot.
 It is placed upon the bed of rice grains inside the granary.
 It is never kept directly on the ground.
 As long as the goddess is respected, the granary has no lack of grains.

 Texts

-The Phouoibi Waron is a 13-14th century Meitei literary work that calls Phouoibi a fickle lady.
+The Phouoibi Waron is a 13–14th century Meitei literary work that calls Phouoibi a fickle lady.
 According to the text, the goddess has love affairs with multiple partners and she always leaves them.

 The Ningthourol Lambuba relates that Phouoibi and her six friends went to a place called Karan Lambuba.
 They measured all their walking sticks to see whose was the longest.
 Phouoibi was found to be the longest of all, by one knot.
 So, one knot was cut off.
 The place where the stick was cut off was named Kakmayai (kak means to cut in Manipuri).

 The Loyumba Shinyen mentions that people of a family named Sharotkhaibam used to invoke the goddess of paddies in ancient times.